 The Chapel has hosted musical concerts from its early years, and during the 1930’s it housed the music program that was begun under Morten Luvaas.
 A large gathering space adjacent to the sanctuary served as Luvaas’s office and classroom, earning it the name of the Oratory, which it still bears today.

-Ford Chapel is used for weekly worship during the school year, with Roman Catholic Mass Sunday at 6:30 pm and Protestant services as announced.
+Ford Chapel is used for weekly worship during the school year, with Roman Catholic Mass Sunday at 6:30 pm and occasional Protestant services.
 Other worship events include periodic praise and worship services, Lenten services, and a candlelight Christmas service.
 The Chapel hosts college-wide ceremonies, including initiation services and the College Honors Convocation.